About Medical Laboratory Science

 What if my college grades do not meet the minimum requirements listed?

 If your GPA does not meet the minimum requirements listed, you will not be granted an interview.
-However if you retake courses to improve low grades, the higher grade would be used to calculate your GPAs.
+However if you retake courses to improve low grades, the higher grade may be used to calculate your GPAs.
 For additional information, contact the Program Director.

 How do I apply?